-For enquires relating to CO2 reduction or sustainability please visit our GoGreen pages.
+For enquires relating to CO2 reduction or sustainability, visit our Sustainability pages.

 The results are for the continuous monitoring in the borough.
-We currently have three sites, two static sites in Barnes and one mobile site currently in Lower Mortlake Road, Richmond, adjacent to West Sheen Vale.
+We currently have three sites, two static sites in Barnes and one mobile site currently near the new Richmond College development, on the A316, near Egerton Road, TW2 7SP.
 The results for the mobile site have a delay of 24 hours, hence the latest results are from yesterday.

 Historical data from the continuous analysers can be found on the air quality monitoring data page.

 Increasingly it is thought that high levels of air pollution are detrimental to health, especially for susceptible members of the community, such as the elderly, children, asthmatics and individuals with bronchitis.
-It is important to the Council to ensure that pollution levels are regularly checked to protect the population of the borough.
+It is important to us that we ensure pollution levels are regularly checked.

 To promote walking as a sustainable transport mode and help protect walkers from routes with high air pollution, the West London Air Quality Cluster Group commissioned Walkit.com, with a grant from Transport for London, to produce air pollution-aware walking routes for West London.

-You can go to Walkit.com website to plan your journey along low pollution routes in West London.
+You can visit the Walkit.com website to plan your journey along low pollution routes in West London.

 The air quality forecast for today can be seen on the airTEXT website together with some health advice if levels are high.

-Complete the online form (on the airTEXT website).
+Visit the Sign up page (on the airTEXT website).
 You can choose to receive the alerts by:

 For further information, you can contact the Special Projects Team on 020 8891 7729.
-If you have neighbours or friends who wish to be registered and who have no Internet access they can also call this number to be registered.
+If you have neighbours or friends who wish to be registered, and who have no Internet access, they can also call this number to register.